liweiXU/Deep-learning/README.md

 # Deep-learning
 You can find more details of the specialisation from the site: https://www.coursera.org/specializations/deep-learning Due to the Deep Learning Honor Code, it's not allowed to public my code on Github.
-So it's a pity that i can not present my code in deep learning.
+So it's a pity that i can not present my code in this specialization.
 But i would like to give a brif presentation of my working experience in this domain.

 I have learned: